 Where a Disclosure is made in accordance with this Policy, but the allegation is not subsequently upheld by an investigation, no action will be taken against the reporting person and they will be protected from any penalisation where the Disclosure was based on a reasonable belief.
-However, reporting persons should also be aware that where a reporting person knowingly reported false information, they will not be entitled to the protections under the Protected Disclosures Act and they may be subjected to action, including disciplinary action, in this regard.
-In addition, the making of a disclosure does not necessarily confer any protection or immunity on a reporting person in relation to any involvement he or she may have had in the relevant wrongdoing.
+However, reporting persons should also be aware that where a reporting person knowingly reports false information, they will not be entitled to the protections under the Protected Disclosures Act and they may be subjected to action, including disciplinary action, up to and including dismissal, in this regard.
+In addition, the making of a Disclosure does not necessarily confer any protection or immunity on a reporting person in relation to any involvement he or she may have had in the relevant wrongdoing.
 Furthermore, in general, where a Disclosure is made during an investigation, disciplinary or other process, the Disclosure should not affect those distinct processes, except where the investigation, disciplinary or other action represents, in essence, a form of penalisation for making a Disclosure.

-Document Title NTMA PROTECTED D ISCLOSURES POLICY Version 8.0 Document Owner Head of Compliance
+Document Title NTMA PROTECTED DISCLOSURES POLICY Version 11.0 Document Owner Head of Compliance